LibertyDSNP/spec/pages/Graph/Overview.md

 # Graph

-This spec is intended to describe the social network graph and how we represent it in the protocol.
+This specification is intended to describe the social network graph and how we represent it in the protocol.
 This section should also cover how our graph representation could be applied to other networks, i.e. the friendship model vs follower model.

 ## Specification Status